stride3d/stride-docs/en/manual/scenes/entities/transform/matrixes.md

 # Matrixes

-Matrixes are a powerful tool that Stride provides for advanced transform manipulation.
+Matrixes are a powerful tool for advanced transform manipulation.
 They encompass an entity's position, rotation and scale relative to their parent or their world.

 > [!WARNING]
-> This page goes into using matrixes in the transform component and not how to use matrixes in general.
-Currently, there is no page available with that information.
+> This page goes into using matrixes in the transform component and **not how to use matrixes in general**.
+For information about matrixes in mathematics, visit [Wikipedia](https://en.wikipedia.org/wiki/Matrix_(mathematics)).

-## Benefits and drawbacks of matrixes
+## Benefits and drawbacks

+There are some things to consider when using matrixes over position, rotation and scale.

 * 🟩 More control over local and world transformations.
 * 🟩 Already used by many utility methods (e.g. `SetWorld`).